Sannahussain/Alcoholic-Liver-Disease-and-Prostate-Cancer-Inverse-Comorbidity-MSc-Research-Project/README.md

 All RNA-seq datasets were used to generate separate signature IDs for each phenotype for affected vs control samples before being used in downstream meta analysis and inverse gene level comparison workflows.

- # UK Biobank
+## UK Biobank phenotype preprocessing
-UK Biobank data, which is not publicly available due to access restriction, was used for genetic epidemiology analyses including GWAS, LDSC and LAVA analyses.
+UK Biobank individual genotype and phenotype data were used for genetic epidemiology analyses, including GWAS, linkage disequilibrium score regression (LDSC) and local genetic correlation analysis (LAVA).
+Due to UK Biobank restriction, raw genotype amd participant level phenotype data cannot be included within this repository.
+- Phenotype files for both ALD and PC were generated using R scripts wothin the HPC environment, included in the scripts repository. individuals were classified as cases or controls based on the predefined phenotype criteria.
+Binary phenotye files were generated, where affected individuals were assigned a value of 1 and unaffected were assigned a value of 0.
+- Covariate files containing age and the first five genetic principal components (PCs) were generated for adjustment of population structure and potential confounding during GWAS analyses.

-- Summary statistics and intermediate files are generated on HPC and are not included in this repository.
+The following derived files were generated on the HPC environment but are not included in this repository due to data protection restrictions:
+- `ald_pheno.txt` – ALD case-control phenotype file
+- `pc_pheno.txt` – Prostate Cancer case-control phenotype file
+- `ageattend5pcs.txt` – age and principal component covariate file
+- `males.txt` – autosomal genotype sample file for male participants
+- `males_X.txt` – X chromosome genotype sample file for male participants

+#